mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

     cd

 Furthermore `-` is an alias for the previous directory.
 So `cd -` is like a back-button for `cd` that works for exactly one step in the history.
-Using `cd -` repeatedly results in jumping back and forth between two directories.
+Using `cd -` repeatedly toggles between two directories.

 I also find it useful to alias `cd ..` like